 Foundations Track "Graduate Course"

 The Foundations track follows the same schedule as DivorceCare.
 If you are divorced and have completed the 13-week DivorceCare series, this growth oriented series will help you take the next step toward better relationships in all parts of your life.
-We will be studying Changes That Heal by Dr. Henry Cloud.
+We will be studying Safe People by Dr. Henry Cloud.
 Foundations requires prior approval—email Deanne Schlegel.

 The Financial Freedom Ministry provides classes, workshops, resources and budget coaching to help people realize financial freedom by getting out of debt, establishing a budget and learning about God's view of money.
 Crossroads Fellowship partners with Financial Peace University, a national ministry to help people achieve financial freedom.
 Check it out at